-I’d been exploring the intersection of Stephen Cope’s book The Great Work of Your Life: A Guide for the Journey to Your True Calling, and Martin E. P. Seligman’s book Flourish: A Visionary New Understanding of Happiness and Well-Being in relation to Second Act/Career students when this photo quote by Brené Brown came across my Facebook feed.
+I’d been exploring the intersection of Stephen Cope’s book The Great Work of Your Life: A Guide for the Journey to Your True Calling, and Martin E. P. Seligman’s book Flourish: A Visionary New Understanding of Happiness and Well-Being in relation to a blog series when this photo quote by Brené Brown came across my Facebook feed.

 I think she hit the nail on the head.

 For some people, midlife comes early – in their mid-30’s.
 For others, it comes later – in their mid-60’s.
 But for most of us, it arrives in our 40’s and 50’s.
 Whether it’s a mild tremor or an earthquake, the Universe asks us to deconstruct and reconstruct our lives in order to use the gifts we were given to offer a meaningful contribution to the planet and her people.

 The good news is that